 Prior to the 2007/ 2008 Global Financial Crisis, Iceland was ranked first in the world in the UN Human Development Index.
 During the financial crisis, the country made news headlines for all the wrong reasons, with its three largest banks collapsing under the weight of a debt burden which was estimated to be six times the nation’s gross domestic product.
 Despite entering a severe economic depression, the country slowly recovered thanks to the introduction of strict capital controls by the government and bailouts from the IMF and neighbouring Nordic countries.

-Iceland is not a member of the EU but is part of the Schengan Area (a single European country for international travel purposes).
-The official currency is the Icelandic Krona.
+Iceland is not a member of the EU but is part of the Schengen Area (a single European region for international travel purposes).

 Located in the southwest of the island with a population of 216,000 – Reykjavík and the capital region are home to two-thirds of the entire population, with the city serving as a commercial, administrative, transportation and cultural hub.
 Fronted by the chilly, choppy waters of the North Atlantic and surrounded by towering, treeless mountains and barren lava fields, the city has a remote frontier feel to it.

-Located on the waterfront, it’s hard to miss the glass edifice of the Harpa concert hall.
-The award-winning architectural design features a distinctive colored-glass facade said to be inspired by the basalt landscape of Iceland.
+Located on the waterfront, it’s hard to miss the glass edifice of the Harpa Concert Hall.
+The award-winning architectural design features a distinctive coloured-glass façade said to be inspired by the basalt landscape of Iceland.
 The interior walls and ceiling are made of glass panels which make for interesting photography.

 Set in the middle of a barren lava field, Iceland’s #1 tourist attraction is the ever popular Blue Lagoon.
 The lagoon is located in Grindavík, 45 minutes south of Reykjavik and 20 minutes from Keflavik airport.
 It’s best to visit the lagoon on your way to the airport – there’s no better way to relax before a flight than by spending a few hours in a giant warm, mineral bath.